mlsmoorman/project1---mancala/README.md

 Object:  The object of the game is to collect the most pieces by the end of the game.

 Game Play:
-  1. The game begins with one player picking a pocket from their side of the game board.
+  1. The game begins with one player (selected by random draw) picking a pocket from their side of the game board.
   2. The chosen pocket will then disburse around the board dropping one stone in each pocket, including the player's Mancala but skipping the opponents Mancala
   3. If the count ends in the player's Mancala, that player gets to take another turn.
   4. If the last piece dropped is in an empty pocket on the player's side of the board, that piece along with any pieces in the pocket directly opposite are moved to the player's Mancala